aryndavis/MADwebsite/index.md

 ## Our Demands

-###We clearly and without hesitation demand:
+### We clearly and without hesitation demand:

-1. **Columbia University fulfill its responsibilities to the people of West Harlem.**
+ **1. Columbia University fulfill its responsibilities to the people of West Harlem.**
   Our surrounding community has been irrevocably damaged through resident evictions, campus expansions, and support of increased policing in the name of “student safety”.
 We demand that Columbia University repay these debts by advocating against the over-policing and surveillance of West Harlem, committing resources to Black-run community organizations, supporting local Black-owned businesses, and providing employment and affordable housing to those that have been affected by its expansion.
 We require a shift from monetary centered support to outcome centered support, as well as ownership of the successes/challenges of the West Harlem Development Corporation (WHDC) in fulfilling Columbia’s Community Benefits Agreement.
 Actions include, but are not limited to:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a. **Employment:**